 Throughout the day and night, there's often some type of performance along the Promenade, either a parade or jugglers and comics who wander through the giant mall-like space and perform with the crowd.

-At night, there are two kinds of entertainment -- the traditional-style cruise productions -- singing and dancing shows in The Lyric, such as "Velvet Rope"-- and goofy passenger-inspired episodes like "Love and Marriage" (a tired idea, perhaps, but still, on our cruise it was screamingly funny).
+At night, there are two kinds of entertainment -- the traditional-style cruise productions -- singing and dancing shows in The Lyric.
 Bar venues, of course, offer a variety of musical performances that are aimed to please just about everybody at any time -- classical guitar, country/western, jazz.

 Beyond the usual, where this ship excels is the unique.
-Studio B (the ice rink) hosts "Cool Art -- Hot Ice," which is phenomenal and worth the effort to get a ticket.
+Studio B (the ice rink) hosts full production ice-skating shows.
 (There is no charge but the venue is small so tickets are limited.
 They make announcements about when you can pick them up.)

 What's nifty about this ship is there is no one recurrent theme.
 Feel like an Asian atmosphere?
 Head for the Imperial Lounge.
-In the mood for Gothic?
-Try Jester's nightclub.
 Feel the urge for a clubby, elegant salon?
-With or without the cigar smokers, the Connoisseur's Cigar Club is a peaceful hideaway.
+Try the Sky Bar.
 Most of the major indoor venues are located off or along the Royal Promenade, which tends to really come alive at night.
-There you'll find shops (the usual cruise-style boutiques that sell logo items, duty-free liquor, perfume and cruisewear) and bars like the Duck & Dog British style pub (though many of its draught beer choices are puzzlingly non-Brit), the Gravity Sports Bar (which seemed empty most of the time) and the somewhat-elegant-but-mostly-bland Champagne Bar.
+There you'll find shops (the usual cruise-style boutiques that sell logo items, duty-free liquor, perfume and cruisewear) and bars like the Duck & Dog British style pub (though many of its draught beer choices are puzzlingly non-Brit), and the somewhat-elegant-but-mostly-bland Champagne Bar.
 However, the highlight is the 24-hour Cafe at the Promenade, which is a great place to snack and people watch.

-Off the main promenade, in various directions, are the Imperial Lounge (the ship's secondary theater with entertainment ranging from line-dancing classes to cooking workshops) and the Connoisseur Club (a very elegant, cozy cigar bar).
-Connected to the Promenade, via various stairways, are additional entertainment arenas, including Casino Royale, the Schooner Bar, the Aquarium Bar (with its huge fish tanks), the Lyric Theatre and the Jester's nightclub.
+Off the main promenade, in various directions, are the Imperial Lounge (the ship's secondary theater with entertainment ranging from line-dancing classes to cooking workshops) and the Duck & Dog Pub.
+Connected to the Promenade, via various stairways, are additional entertainment arenas, including Casino Royale, the Schooner Bar, the Aquarium Bar (with its huge fish tanks), the Lyric Theatre and Bolero's.
 Tucked away on Deck 2 -- easy to miss -- are the ship's intimate cinema and conference facilities.
 Each of the performance venues -- Lyric Theatre and Imperial Lounge, for instance -- has its own bar as does Studio B, the phenomenal ice-skating rink/show lounge on deck three.

 Overlooking the Royal Promenade is the Library, with an adequate collection of books and comfy leather chairs, and an area for future cruise bookings.
-The ship has an Internet cafe and cabins are wired for Internet usage.
-The cost for Internet access, via Wi-Fi or at a work station, is 55 cents a minute, or you can buy packages of 60, 90 or 150 minutes for $28, $38 or $55, respectively.
+The ship has an Internet cafe and cabins are wired for Internet usage; various Internet packages are available to purchase.

-The Photo Gallery on Deck 3 is the place to giggle over silly photos of your shipmates and buy your own for outlandish prices ($19.95 for 8x10's, often a smaller photo of you surrounded by generic ship images).
+The Photo Gallery on Deck 3 is the place to giggle over silly photos of your shipmates and buy your own for outlandish prices.

-Blue Moon Jazz Club, the name on this ship for the traditionally styled Viking Crown Lounge, has the usual fabulous vistas.
+You'll find fabulous vistas in the Viking Crown Lounge at the top of the ship.
 On the same deck you'll find Seven Hearts Card Room, 19th Hole Golf Bar and Cloud Nine.
 Adventure of the Seas has a nondenominational chapel called the Skylight Wedding Chapel.

 Even on sea days, everyone has plenty of room around the two pools -- an admirable feat.
 One interesting feature about the hot tubs is some are double-sized, which again makes room for more folks.
 Tiered decks surround an outdoor theater, where everything from "men's sexiest legs" contests to live dance band performances take place.
 There are two bars by the main pool.
 The Solarium pool and whirlpools are situated in a quieter, more laid-back setting; the area is adults-only.